Open-Cascade-SAS/OCCT/dox/specification/pbr_math.md

 Three parts presented in nominator have its own meaning but can have different implementation with various levels of complexity and physical accuracy.
 In that paper only one certain implementation is used.
 The \f$D\f$ component is responsible for **micro faces normals distribution**.
 It is the main instrument that controls reflection's shape and strength according to **roughness** \f$r\f$ parameter.
-The implementation with good visual results is **Trowbridge-Reitz GGX** approach used in Disney's RenderMan and Unreal Engine @ref ref_Karis13 "[Karis13]":
+The implementation with good visual results is **Trowbridge-Reitz GGX** approach used in Disney's RenderMan and Unreal Engine [@ref Karis13]:

 \f[D=\frac{\alpha^2}{\pi(\cos^2\theta_h(\alpha^2-1) + 1)^2}\f]